mpi-advance/MPIPCL/README.md

 ### Modifying Internal library behavior.
 The internal behavior of the library can be modified by using the MPI_Info object supplied to the init functions.
 Please note that if modifying behavior using the MPI_Info object, the same object should be supplied to both sides of the communiction.
 Default behavior is to combine all partitions into a single message.

-Valid Key:Value pairs for the MPI_Info object.
+Valid key-value pairs for the MPI_Info object:
 	PMODE: Controls the factor for determining how many internal message channels are setup.
 		- HARD: The number of messages is set to the value in MPI_INFO.SET
 		- SENDER: The number of messages equals the number of external partitions at the sender.